-Have you dabbled in cryptocurrencies and now wonder if you need to pay any taxes on your crypto in the US?
-The IRS has published a list of frequently asked questions that guides the tax treatment of bitcoin and other cryptocurrencies in the US.
-The most important takeaway is that cryptocurrencies are taxed as either Capital Gains Tax or Income Tax for most American people.
-In this complete tax guide, we will explain everything you need to know about crypto taxes in the US including the latest tax guidance from the IRS, how much tax you must pay on your crypto gains, when you must report income tax on crypto, and how to file your crypto tax return with ease!
+Have you invested in crypto and are now wondering if you need to pay any taxes to the IRS in the US?
+In this complete tax guide, we will explain everything you need to know about crypto taxes in the US, including the latest tax guidance from the IRS, when you must report income tax on crypto, and how to file your crypto tax return with ease!

 Just a heads up!
 This guide is quite extensive due to the complex and fluctuating nature of cryptocurrency taxes.
-While we recommend reading this guide from A to Z the first time to ensure you don’t miss out on anything important to your situation, you can use the menu navigation on the right side to jump to any specific crypto tax question later.
+While we recommend reading it from A to Z the first time to ensure you don’t miss anything important to your situation, you can use the menu navigation on the right side to jump to any specific crypto tax question later.

-We are also updating this guide regularly based on the latest tax guidelines and rules from the IRS.
-All updates will be listed below so that you can quickly see if anything has been updated since your last visit:
+We also regularly update this guide based on the latest IRS tax guidelines and rules.
+All updates will be listed below.

 Let’s start with the most important question of all…